Robpol86/robpol86.com/docs/posts/2025/2025-09-20-influxdb-downsampling.md

 [InfluxDB v2 example](https://docs.influxdata.com/influxdb/v2/process-data/common-tasks/downsample-data/) and shows how
 to consume the downsampled data in Grafana.
 It turns out the latter was the hardest part to get right.

+This guide will walk you through implementing downsampling for your Telegraf data, but it should work with all data types.
+I'll also touch on [backfilling](#backfilling-data), which is when you've been collecting data for some time and wish to retroactively downsample it.

 ```{list-table}
 * - :::{imgur-image} 0m3qdla.png
     :::